-The Interior Design Program in the College of Architecture is fully accredited by the Council for Interior Design Education and is recognized as among the top programs in North America not only because of the student work, but also for the collaborative relationships with the allied disciplines of architecture and landscape architecture.
+The Interior Design Program in the College of Architecture is accredited by the Council for Interior Design Accreditation and is recognized as among the top programs in North America not only because of the student work, but also for the collaborative relationships with the allied disciplines of architecture and landscape architecture.

 The Council for Interior Design Accreditation (CIDA) is an independent, non-profit accrediting organization for interior design education programs at colleges and universities in the United States and Canada.
 For more than 35 years, this knowledge-driven organization has been passionately committed to the ongoing enrichment of the interior design profession through identifying, developing and promoting quality standards for the education of entry-level interior designers, and then encouraging, accrediting and supporting educational programs to aspire to those standards.

 Enrolling in a CIDA-accredited interior design program means you can be confident that the program meets standards recognized by the profession and fulfills educational requirements necessary for your entry into the profession upon graduation.
 An accredited program has voluntarily placed itself before the scrutiny of the profession – investing time, energy, and money – to ensure that the education you receive will not only serve you during your time at school, but also position you for future professional growth.

 The CIDA-accredited program prepares students for entry-level, interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
 The Bachelor of Science in Design: Interior Design degree granted by the Interior Design Program at the University of Nebeaska-Lincoln meets the educational requirements for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/eligibility-requirements.